citelao/sensible/_coffee_shop/5-hackme.md

 It can sometimes seem that there are new security vulnerabilities every day: new bugs, new exploits, new backdoors.
 This is true!
 In fact, two 2018 papers revealed theoretical attacks that exposed everything on almost *every* computer from the last 20 years<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Affected_hardware, clean up this stat-->.

 However, these vulnerabilities don't really translate to hacking.
-Verizon's Data Breach Investigations Report, which analyzes tens of thousands of breaches and security incidents annually, found that *at most* 6% of successful hacking incidents (of corporations) had anything to do with software vulnerabilities like this<!-- DBIR 2019 pg 10 -->.
+Verizon's Data Breach Investigations Report, that security report we took the VERIS schema from, found that *at most* 6% of successful hacking incidents (of corporations) had anything to do with software vulnerabilities like this<!-- DBIR 2019 pg 10 -->.
 In fact, nearly 70% of all "hacking" breaches involve *stolen passwords*.

 Your computers may be riddled with holes, but hackers don't care.
 They just use the key they found under the mat.